servian/packer-plugin-terraform/README.md

  * `install_command`(string) - override the command to run Terraform
  * `staging_dir`(string) - override the remote path to stage the code.
  * `variables`(map(String, String)) - set terraform variables into a terraform.auto.tfvars file

+## License

+The code is available as open source under the terms of the [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0)